Exam

 Not complying with the below regulations will result in the logbook being returned to the candidate for modification and as such, delay the grading process.

-• Cases included in the logbook must have been collected within a period of 36 consecutive months - these 36 months can be taken anytime from two years before up to two years after the exam date.
+- Cases included in the logbook must have been collected within a period of 36 consecutive months - these 36 months, as a maximum, can be taken anytime from 2 years before up to 2 years after the exam date.

 Candidates are not asked to submit the full reports, although they may be requested by the EHRA graders and EHRA certification committee.
 Thus, candidates are asked to keep this information available.